Yaskawa-Global/SmartPendantSDK/csharp/README.md

 `./configure --without-java --without-python`

-`make -j` # minimum requires 8 gigs of ram, omit -j if not having that much.
+`make -j` # minimally requires 8 gigs of ram, omit -j if not having 8 gigs of ram accesible in your system.

 `make check`